voila-dashboards/voila/docs/source/customize.rst

 Serving static files
 ====================

-Unlike the Jupyter lab or classical notebook server, ``voila`` does not serve all files that are present in the directory of the notebook.
+Unlike JupyterLab or the classic notebook server, ``voila`` does not serve all files that are present in the directory of the notebook.
 Only files that match one of the whitelists and none of the blacklist regular expression are served by voila::